mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 A process will only execute when it receives a complete input declaration, i.e. has a data value for each declared input.
-However, we can also choose to pass complete input declarations to processes and execute a process only if an input has a certain property, or alternatively execute a process conditional on another producing no output. e.g.
+However, we can also choose to pass complete input declarations to processes and execute a process only if an input has a certain property, or alternatively execute a process conditional on another producing no output.

 An example of checking a property of the input:
 ~~~